Frequently Asked Questions

 Who will work with my child?

 The bulk of each child’s therapy is conducted by Behavior Technicians.
-Behavior Technicians are typically college students or recent college graduates.
-Some Behavior Technicians have a bachelor’s degree or are working toward a degree in the fields of psychology, education, or other human services careers.
+Behavior Technicians are typically college students or recent college graduates in the fields of psychology, education, or other human services careers.
 Behavior Technicians are supervised by Licensed Supervisors.
 Our Clinic employs two Licensed Supervisors; Dr. Wegner and Kimberly Sattler.
 Dr. Wegner is a Licensed Clinical Psychologist with education and experience is in the field of Applied Behavioral Analysis.
 Ms. Sattler holds a Master's Degree in Applied Behavior Analysis and is a Board Certified Behavior Analyst.
 Ms Sattler & Dr. Wegner work together to assess and evaluate a child's needs and develop an appropriate treatment plan.
 All members of the child’s team are hired by Autism and Behavior Center and must undergo training and weekly supervision.

 What are the requirements to become a Behavior Technician and what kind of training and supervision are staff given?